Truman Balcony: Construction and subsequent history

 Plans for the balcony were approved by architect Delano.
 No request was made to Congress for the $16,050.74 cost of constructing the balcony, as Truman had saved a sufficient sum from his household account.
-Once the balcony was completed, several of those who had opposed the project wrote to the President acknowledging that the balcony had in fact improved the south face of the Residence.
+Once the balcony was completed, several of those who had opposed the project wrote to the president acknowledging that the balcony had in fact improved the south face of the residence.

-In a September 2012 interview in Vanity Fair, President Barack Obama listed the balcony as his and his wife Michelle Obama's favorite spot in the White House.